gelisam/mcp-cli/README.md

 ## Usage

 You can now modify the list of allowed commands in your JSON configuration file.
-For the changes to `mcp-cli.json` to take effect, open `.vscode/mcp.json` in VS Code and click the "restart" button which should appear inline.

 Here is a example session.